JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Sets whether to trim the leading space of a punctuation symbol at the start of a line.

 ```
-FUNCTION CTextPara2.SetTrimPunctuationAtStart (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetTrimPunctuationAtStart (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetTrimPunctuationAtStart(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION